thiagogbeier/lokka/README.md

 Now you can use the Lokka agent tool with any compatible MCP client.
 See [MCP clients](https://modelcontextprotocol.io/clients) for a list of compatible clients.

 In the example below, we'll use the Claude Desktop client.
+You can use Claude for free but you will be limited to a certain number of queries per day.
+If you get the Claude monthyl plan you get a larger number of queries that you can use per day.

 ### Install Claude Desktop